dgroomes/vanilla-kafka/spring-interfaces/README.md

 General clean ups, TODOs and things I wish to implement for this project:

 * DONE Remove Spring Boot and just focus on learning Spring Kafka
-* Try to wire up the Spring Kafka objects programmtically instead of relying on the annotations (i.e. EnableKafka and @KafkaListener)
+* DONE Try to wire up the Spring Kafka objects programmtically instead of relying on the annotations (i.e. EnableKafka and @KafkaListener)
+* Can I remove the Spring app context entirely and just use the most useful parts of the 'spring-kafka' library directly?